hsull/hsull/README.md

 ### Hi there! 👋
 I'm Hamish.
-I am a second year Physics + Economics student at the University of Sydney.
+I am a third year Physics + Economics student at the University of Sydney.
 <!--
 **hsull/hsull** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.